3choff/dictate/README.md

 ### Keyboard Shortcuts

-Dictate provides global keyboard shortcuts that work from anywhere on your system:
+Dictate provides global keyboard shortcuts that work from anywhere on your system. **All shortcuts are fully customizable** - you can change them to your preferred key combinations in the Settings window under the "Shortcuts" tab:

 | Shortcut | Function | Description |
 |----------|----------|-------------|